First to reach $n$ game: Remaining proofs

-To reach $n$ wins for one player before the other, the game must last $n + k - 1$ rounds, and the winner must win the last round.
+Before the last round, the game has lasted \(n+k-1\) rounds, with the eventual winner having \(n-1\) wins and the opponent having \(k\) wins.
+The last round is then won by the eventual winner.
 The probability that the winning player whose probability of winning is~$\theta$ reaches $n$ wins while the other player has exactly $k$ wins equals

 where $\theta=p$ or $\theta=1-p$.
 Then the expected net profit is:

 where $A_m=\frac{p^m-q^m}{p-q}$.
 Then for $m=1,2,\dots$, noting that $p+q=1$,

 (this can be shown by induction as $A_{m+2}=A_{m+1}-zA_m$, and $A_1=A_2=1$).
 Hence, with $z=pq$, using the change of order of summation, we have